top of page

 > Phone: (352) 376-1611 ext.
 107735

-Purpose To understand whether a traumatic brain injury (TBI) earlier in life (at least 15 years ago) can affect current abilities.
+The purpose of the Brain Balance Study is to understand whether a traumatic brain injury (TBI) earlier in life (at least 10 years ago) can affect current abilities.
 For comparison, we are also recruiting people who have never had a TBI.
-There will be a single visit to our research site in addition to study assessments that can be completed by you at home via online and telephone surveys.
+There will be a single visit to our research site in addition to study assessments that can be completed by you at home (via online and telephone surveys).

 What the Study Involves